lewismih/FrontEnd/README.md

 # INTERFACE CREATED USING HTML AND CSS

 ## Introduction
 The HTML is an index page containing a simple interface styled using css.
 It contains some random info.
-Almost at the bottom is a simple form that asks for Name, Email and Message, and has a submit button.
+Almost at the bottom is a simple form that asks for Name, Email and Message, and has a Submit button.

 ## Installation
 1. Ensure you have a browser installed in you machine.